What Should a 3–6 Month Old Wear to Bed at 16°C?

 Is 16°C a safe temperature for a baby's bedroom?

-Yes — 16°C is the floor of the 16–20°C range that Red Nose Australia recommends for safe baby sleep.
+Yes — 16°C is the floor of the 16–20°C range commonly recommended for safe baby sleep.
 Unlike 15°C, which is below the recommended range, 16°C is within it.
-The 3.5 TOG sleeping bag with a long-sleeve bodysuit and footed sleepsuit is the right combination at this temperature.
+The 3.5 TOG sleeping bag with a long-sleeve bodysuit or footed pyjamas is the right combination at this temperature.
 The main concern is whether the room will drop overnight — if it falls to 14–15°C in an unheated home, warming the bedroom becomes the better answer.

 When does the recommendation change from 3.5 TOG to 2.5 TOG?

-At 17°C. 16°C is the warmest temperature in the 3.5 TOG band — one degree warmer and the calculator's recommendation steps down to a 2.5 TOG sleeping bag.
-If your room reliably holds at 17°C or above overnight (whether by heating or good insulation), the 18°C guide with 2.5 TOG recommendations may be more applicable to your situation.
+At 18°C. The 3.5 TOG band covers every room below 18°C, so 16°C and 17°C both call for 3.5 TOG — the calculator only steps down to a 2.5 TOG sleeping bag once the room reaches 18°C. If your room reliably holds at 18°C or above overnight (whether by heating or good insulation), the 18°C guide with its 2.5 TOG recommendation is more applicable to your situation.

 My room starts at 16°C but warms up once the heater runs — what TOG should I use?

-If the room reliably reaches 17–20°C after heating, a 2.5 TOG bag is the right choice for the temperature it settles at, not the starting temperature.
+If the room reliably reaches 18–20°C after heating, a 2.5 TOG bag is the right choice for the temperature it settles at, not the starting temperature.
 A 3.5 TOG bag in a room that warms to 19°C overnight will run too warm.
-Set the heater to hold 18–20°C, then use 2.5 TOG with a long-sleeve bodysuit.
+Set the heater to hold 18–20°C, then use 2.5 TOG with a singlet under a long-sleeve bodysuit or pyjamas.
 If the heater cycles off and the room drops back toward 16°C, check the chest at the next night feed to confirm the combo is still comfortable.

 Try a different temperature or age